Mick235711/Beijing-Subway-Tools/docs/a-new-line-from-scratch.md

 If you specify `-v -e`, then after sending the EOF the program will ask for the last station and direction/date group.
 Some common error cases are handled, see the above file name link for more information.

+This method can be partially automated via the experimental script [`src/timetable/fill_timetable.py](tools.md#fill_timetablepy-fill-in-new-timetable-in-batch), which should perform these operations semi-automatically.

 #### 3.2.3.
 Fill Manually
 Of course, filling manually like introduced in the ["First Station"](#31-first-station) section is also a viable option.
 However, since manual filling will not include any kind of validation, this method is generally not recommended.